 Once the hip becomes concentric, the traction weight is reduced and maintained for an additional 3 weeks.

-This is considered the best option though the risk of complications like avascular necrosis and heterotopic ossification.
+This is considered the best option though there is risk of complications like avascular necrosis and heterotopic ossification.

 Girdlestone operation severs the head and neck of the femur to provide a pain-free functional hip.